FEBRUARY 2025 UPDATE

 LANDSCAPE LED DESIGN

-As with all our St William sites, our approach to the Kensal Gasworks site starts with the landscape.
-We find that adopting a landscape-first approach is the most successful way to open up and reconnect places that have been closed to the public for decades.
+As with all St William sites our approach to Kensal Gasworks starts with landscape.
+A landscape-first approach is the most successful way to open and reconnect places that have been closed to the public for decades.

 WORKING WITH NEIGHBOURING LANDOWNERS